 - Cook for about 2 minutes then shake the basket to break up any pieces that are stuck together.

 - Place back in the oil and cook for about 2 more minutes until the pieces float in the oil.
-(This will equal about 4 minutes total cook time).
+(This will equal about 4 minutes of total cooking time).

 Using a pot to deep fry